New Jersey Criminal Charges

 Our first defense strategy: Seeing you are charged at the lowest level possible

 Our lawyers will work to have you charged at the lowest level possible.
 If the prosecution has an offer that would be favorable, our attorneys may recommend you accept a plea bargain.
-If the State does not have the evidence to support the criminal charges levied against you, the attorneys will provide aggressive advocacy at trial, demonstrating to the jury that you must be found not guilty.
+If the State does not have the evidence to support the criminal charges levied against you, the attorneys will provide aggressive advocacy at trial.
+They will demonstrate to the jury that you must be found not guilty.

 Sentencing and degree of criminal charges in New Jersey